 Property, plant and equipment

 Land is not depreciated.
 Other fixed assets are carried at cost less accumulated depreciation.
+Government grants received are deducted from the cost.
+Property, plant and equipment acquired in business combinations are measured at fair value at the acquisition date.
 Depreciation is charged according to plan based on the estimated economic lives of the individual assets and accounted for in accordance with the straight-line method.
 The assets' residual useful lives are reviewed, and adjusted if appropriate, at each balance sheet date.

 |Data processing equipment 1)||1–5|

 |Other machinery and equipment||5|

 |1) Purchases of personal computers are expensed immediately.|

 Lease agreements are classified as finance and operating leases.
 Assets procured under finance lease agreements are capitalized as fixed assets and depreciated during the estimated useful lives.
 The annual rents are disclosed as amortization of the finance lease liability and interest expenses.